 What does "Integrative Bodywork" include?

-Integrative Bodywork describes my unique, inclusive approach -- offering Manual Therapy and Somatic Experiencing.
+Integrative Bodywork describes my unique, inclusive approach -- offering Massage/ Manual Therapy and Somatic Experiencing.
 Integrative refers to the desired effect of our work together: enhancing fluidity, communication, movement among the body's differentiated systems, toward a healthy whole organism.
 Bodywork is an umbrella term that encompasses massage, craniosacral, movement education, and other hands-on modalities.

 How often should I schedule?